The personal vaccinologist

 The experimental vaccine they initially tested was based on dendritic cells.
 These are immune cells that patrol the body for suspicious biological detritus, which they gobble up and process, “presenting” antigens to T cells to inform them about a looming threat.
 The dendritic cells of the vaccine were exposed to the cellular contents of each patient’s tumors, or “whole tumor lysate,” before being given to the patients.
 While managing this trial, which produced modestly positive results, Kandalaft enrolled in a master’s degree program in translational medicine at UPenn.
 She also started working with Coukos to develop their own dendritic cell vaccine for ovarian cancer.

-Kandalaft was by then supervising a graduate student, Cheryl Chiang, who would play an integral role in the coming vaccine development.
+Kandalaft was by then collaborating with a postdoctoral fellow, Cheryl Chiang, who would play an integral role in the coming vaccine development.
 Chiang’s previous studies had demonstrated that treating tumor lysates with hypochlorous acid made them better provocateurs of immune responses.
 Working with Coukos, June and their UPenn colleagues Daniel Powell Jr. and Bruce Levine, Kandalaft and Chiang began preclinical studies to develop a more potent version of the vaccine.

 The next few years were extraordinarily busy.
 Kandalaft had her first son in 2011, when the trial of her dendritic cell vaccine was well underway.
 She also learned from Coukos that he was in discussions to move to Lausanne, where he hoped to establish a new translational research center dedicated to developing personalized immunotherapies for cancer.
 He wanted her to come along to oversee this center.
 Fortunately, her husband, whose clients live all over the world, didn’t mind where they went so long as he had easy access to an airport.
 As opportunities go, Kandalaft realized, this one was tailor-made for her.